Hilal Başkol: Club

 Hilal Başkol received her license on 22 October 2009 and began playing for Gölcükspor in the Women's Second League.
 After one season, her team was promoted to the Turkish Women's First League.
 Başkol played two seasons with Gölcükspor, capped 39 times and scored 21 goals.
 In the 2011–12 season, she transferred to Derince Belediyespor in the same province, however to play in the Second League again.
 At the end of the season, her team was promoted to the First League.
 There she was part two seasons, capping in 27 matches and netting 16 times.

-In July 2013, she transferred from Derince Belediyespor, where she was known as the "super scorer", to Konak Belediyespor in Izmir.
+In July 2013, she transferred from Derince Belediyespor, where she was known as the "super scorer", to Konak Belediyespor in İzmir.

 She played at the 2015–16 UEFA Women's Champions League qualifying round matches and scored the only goal of her team in the match against FC Minsk.
 She scored her team's second goal at the 2015–16 UEFA Women's Champions League qualifying round match against Hibernians F.C. that ended 5–0 for Konak Belediyespor.